-- Form each portion into a flat cake large enough to fit around the egg.
+Form each portion into a flat cake large enough to fit around the egg.
 Work the sausage meat around the egg as evenly as possible whilst working hard to keep the egg shape and making sure there are no cracks.
-Place the meat coated eggs in the fridge for 15 minutes.
+Place the meat coated eggs on a plate in the fridge for 15 minutes.

-- Roll the boiled eggs in the seasoned flour followed by the beaten egg, then into the crumbs and press lightly to ensure a good 'fix'.
+Pre heat oven to 190 C / 375 F. Roll the eggs first in the seasoned flour, followed by the beaten egg, then into the crumbs and press lightly.

 Heat 4 cm / 1 1/2" of oil in a deep frying pan.
 Heat the oil to 180 C / 350 F (or until a cube of bread turns golden brown) in less than a minute.
 Place the coated eggs in the oil, raise the heat slightly and cook the eggs, turning frequently for 3 minutes.
 Remove the eggs and then place on a tray.